The Finnish Institute in France: The building

 The building of the institute represents the Haussman architecture and dates back to 1862.
 Designed by a Finnish architect Juhani Pallasmaa.
 The facilities of the institute are located in a former movie theatre, Cinéma Cluny-Écoles, which closed in 1985.
 Institut finlandais is an international meeting place and platform presenting the Finnish culture, know-how and society.
-The premises were renewed during a major renovation in 2017–2018, led by architect Pekka Littow’s Littow architectes, and opened again to the public in July 2018.
+The premises were renewed during a major renovation in 2017–2018, led by architect Pekka Littow's Littow architectes, and opened again to the public in July 2018.
 Studio Joanna Laajisto designed the interior decorations.

-The Institute's facilities are owned by the Finnish government and host a multi-purpose hall with 195 seats, a 60-seat cinema, and a seminar room.
-The Finnish Institute's Café Maa, located in the main hall of the building, is a hub for discussions, launches, and professional meetings.
-The café is run by head chef and manager Alexandra Marschan-Claude, who offers a menu featuring a mix of traditional and modern Finnish and Nordic cuisine, as well as specialty coffees.
-The café's furniture is crafted by Made by Choice, a Finnish company that specializes in solid wood.
-Additionally, the Institute's gallery hosts a diverse range of exhibitions that showcase Finnish art and design.
-The auditorium offers regular film programs and other activities.
+The institute's facilities are owned by the Finnish government and host a multi-purpose hall with 195 seats, a gallery, a 60-seat auditorium, and a seminar room.
+Located on rue des Écoles, the gallery provides a showcase for Finnish art and design, while the auditorium on the ground floor offers regular film series as well as discussions, meetings and events.
+The Café Maa is located in the Great Hall, which combines art exhibitions and events with sustainable gastronomy in an inviting atmosphere.
+Café Maa promotes Finnish food culture and provides a platform for creatives to showcase their work to a wide audience in Paris.

 Management

-The current director of Institut finlandais is Johanna Råman who started as the director in August 2018.
+The current director of Institut finlandais is Tuula Yrjö-Koskinen who started as the director in August 2023.

 Former directors of Institut finlandais include: